tcruicks/tcruicks-capstone-catd/README.md

 See the [Hydrosat Fusion Hub Documentation](https://hydrosat.github.io/fusion-hub-docs/intro.html) for additional guidance.

 Meteorological data are provided by [Ameriflux](https://ameriflux.lbl.gov/) and included in the project's `data/Ameriflux` directory.

-# Workflows
-Follow the instructions below to reproduce the workflows in the notebook `blog.ipynb` and convert the Jupyter Notebook to an HTML report.

 ## Setup the analysis
 To reproduce the analysis in [here](https://tcruicks.github.io/blog.html), first follow the instructions to set up the environment and access data, described above.